In summary the Glycaemic Index shows how quickly a food containing carbohydrate is absorbed into the blood.

 Brown Rice (66)

-Also low GI foods may help you to feel fuller for longer as they release their sugar into the blood more slowly than those of a higher GI rating, and therefore may be useful to control appetite if you are trying to lose weight.
+Also low GI foods may help you to feel fuller for longer as they release their sugar into the blood slower than those of a higher GI rating, and therefore may be useful to control appetite if you are trying to lose weight.

 Next to Protein